-- allow_give_item (item: tale.base.Item, actor: Optional[Living]) \rightarrow None Do we accept given items?
-Raise ActionRefused if not. - allow_give_money (amount: float, actor: Optional[Living]) → None Do we accept money?
-Raise ActionRefused if not. - destroy (ctx: Optional[tale.util.Context]) \rightarrow None Common cleanup code that needs to be called when the object is destroyed - do_command_verb (cmdline: str, ctx: tale.util.Context) → None
+- allow_give_item (item: tale.base.Item, actor: tale.base.Living) \rightarrow None Do we accept given items?
+Raise ActionRefused if not. - allow_give_money (actor: tale.base.Living, amount: float) \rightarrow None Do we accept money?
+Raise ActionRefused if not. - do command verb (cmdline: str, ctx: tale.util.Context) \rightarrow None

 Perform a verb, parsed from a command line.
 This is an easy way to make a Npc do something, but it has a pretty large performance overhead.
 If you can, you should use low level methods instead (such as tell_others or do_socialize etc) The verb can be a soul verb (such as 'ponder') but also a command verb.
-Custom dynamic verbs added by the environment are not supported (yet), and neither are commands that initiate a dialog (generators) This function is not used in the processing of player - do_forced_cmd (actor: Living, parsed: tale.base.ParseResult, ctx: tale.util.Context) \rightarrow None Perform a (pre-parsed) command because the actor forced us to do it.
+Custom dynamic verbs added by the environment are not supported (yet), and neither are commands that initiate a dialog (generators) This function is not used in the processing of player commands!

+do_forced_cmd()

+Perform a (pre-parsed) command because the actor forced us to do it.

 This code is fairly similar to the process_player_command from the driver but it doesn't deal with as many error situations, and just bails out if it gets confused.
-It does try its best to support the following: - custom location verbs (such as 'sell' in a shop) - exit handling - built-in cmds (such as 'drop'/'take') Note that soul emotes are handled by do socialize cmd instead.
+It does try its best to support the following: - custom location verbs (such as 'sell' in a shop) - exit handling - built-in cmds (such as 'drop'/'take') Note that soul emotes are handled by do_socialize_cmd instead.

-$\texttt{do_socialize} (\textit{cmdline: str, external_verbs: Set[str] = \{\}}) \rightarrow \texttt{None}$
+$\textbf{do_socialize} (\textit{cmdline: str, external_verbs: typing.Set[str] = \textit{set()})} \rightarrow \textit{None}$